VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: Conclusion

 \section{Conclusion}

-This study introduces VLRS-Bench, the first benchmark to systematically evaluate complex reasoning capabilities of Multimodal Large Language Models (MLLMs) in remote sensing across the dimensions of Cognition, Decision, and Prediction.
-Our evaluation reveals fundamental limitations of current MLLMs, including insufficient causal and counterfactual reasoning, weak generative spatial planning, and limited scalability in modeling long-term geospatial dynamics.
-We further show that domain-specialized RS models often outperform substantially larger general-purpose models, suggesting that genuine geospatial intelligence depends less on parameter scale than on RS-specific reasoning design.
-We anticipate that VLRS-Bench will foster future research toward MLLMs capable of principled reasoning and decision-making in complex Earth systems. {
+This study introduces VLRS-Bench, the first benchmark systematically evaluating the complex reasoning capabilities of Multimodal Large Language Models (MLLMs) in remote sensing (RS) across dimensions of Cognition, Decision, and Prediction.
+VLRS-Bench reveals critical limitations of current MLLMs: in Cognition, they struggle to bridge visual patterns with deep RS physical causal mechanisms and counterfactual possibilities; in Decision, they exhibit a clear asymmetry, failing at generative spatial planning despite competent retrospective evaluation; and in Prediction, they lack the temporal scalability to grasp the logic of dynamic landscape evolution.
+Furthermore, we demonstrate that RS specialized models often outperform larger generalist models, indicating that achieving genuine geospatial intelligence depends less on parameter scale and more on designing RS specific reasoning chains.
+We anticipate VLRS-Bench will catalyze a shift toward MLLMs capable of substantive cognition and decision-making within Earth's complex systems.